By Francis Anthony T. Valentin,

 Special Features Assistant Editor

-Zeta, which also has a Leadership in Energy and Environmental Design (LEED) certification, is connected to another tower called Exxa, which is of the same height.
+Zeta, which has a Leadership in Energy and Environmental Design (LEED) certification, is connected to another tower called Exxa, which is of the same height.
 The latter is nearing completion, while the former is expected to be fully operational by the second half of the year.

 Exxa and Zeta are the second and third towers to be constructed within the Philippine Economic Zone Authority-accredited (PEZA) Bridgetowne IT park, an eight-hectare development in Barangay Ugong Norte.
 They were preceded by Tera, which is also 20-storey high.
 A fourth building, named Giga, is already under construction.
 RLC General Manager for the Office Buildings Division Faraday D. Go said during the topping-off ceremony that there are three more towers in the pipeline.